csh0711/quarkus-kotlin-mockk/README.md

 ## Running and packaging the application

-### Running the application in your IDE (e.g. IntelliJ)
-You can run your application by starting the `MyApplication.kt`.

 ### Running the application in dev mode

 You can run your application in dev mode that enables live coding using: